yext/search-ui-react/docs/search-ui-react.facetsprops.showoptionssearchinputlabel.md

 ## FacetsProps.showOptionsSearchInputLabel property

-Whether or not to display the options search input label visibly on every rendered facet.
+Whether or not to display the options search input label visibly on facets that render an options search input.
 Defaults to false, and is overridden by the same prop on a child facet.

 **Signature:**